AllWellNow/devPortfolio/README.md

 # iOS Developer Portfolio
 Hi!
 I'm Misha, a junior iOS developer.
 Welcome to my portfolio :)

-Structure of this portfolio is a list of the projects I've done during my path through coding.
-I'm also adding short description, technologies used and  extra notes to some projects in this list.
+The structure of this portfolio is a list of the projects I've done during my path through coding.
+I'm also adding short descriptions, technologies used, and extra notes to some projects in this list.

 Any questions appeared?
 Ask me directly!
 Contact info available right after the last project in the portfolio

 ## <a href="https://apps.apple.com/pl/app/hungry-intermittent-fasting/id6446183174">Hungry</a> - an Intermittent Fasting App

-Hungry helps you to lose weight in a most efficient way - intermittent (or interval) fasting.
+Hungry helps you to lose weight in the most efficient way - intermittent (or interval) fasting.
 Some of the core possibilities of the app are:
 <ul>
   <li>Fasting Tracker - choose your interval and track fasting and eating period</li>
   <li>Weight Tracker - set starting and goal weight, update current weight and track progress to chosen goal.
 Weight changes also available in a form of a Chart and a Progress Table</li>